-reflect the different production tags, predominant decay modes, or both.
+One step in going beyond a single signal strength modifier is to evaluate the signal strength in groups of channels from different analyses.
+Apparently, the groups chosen reflect the different production tags, predominant decay modes, or both.
 Once the fits for each group are performed, a simultaneous fit to all groups is also performed to assess the compatibility of the results with the SM Higgs boson hypothesis.

 The results for the independent combinations grouped by predominant decay mode and by production mode tag are illustrated in Fig. 3.12 and Fig. 3.13, respectively.
 In Fig 3.12 most of these results for ATLAS (left) and CMS (right) are similar to the separate measurements as shown in Fig. 3.11.
 A few noticeable changes can be attributed to the assignment of the Higgs boson yield of the ttH searches to appropriate Higgs boson decay channels.
-For example, the result of the ttH search in $H \to b\bar{b}$ is combined with that of the VH analysis of the $H \to b\bar{b}$ decay.
-This can also be understood from an excess for the ttH-tagged combination observed in Fig. 3.13, which is due to the enhancement in the ttH-tagged $H \to \gamma\gamma$ and $H \to leptons$ analyses as one can see in Fig. 3.11.
+For example, the result of the ttH search in $H \rightarrow b\bar{b}$ is combined with that of the VH analysis of the $H \rightarrow b\bar{b}$ decay.
+This can also be understood from an excess for the ttH-tagged combination observed in Fig. 3.13, which is due to the enhancement in the ttH-tagged $H \rightarrow \gamma\gamma$ and $H \rightarrow$ leptons analyses as one can see in Fig. 3.11.